simran5555/04show_me_code/README.md

 or
 - <div style={styleCard}></div>

-# props
+## props
 - arguments to a function
 - props is sent as an object or destructured
 - sending as an object
---- used inside the component (props) as props.resName, props.cuisines etc
+used inside the component (props) as props.resName, props.cuisines etc
 - or when destructured ({resName, cuisines})

-# config driven UI
+## config driven UI

-# keys are essentially required by react for optimization of the app
+## keys are essentially required by react for optimization of the app
 - when a new item is added in the long list and positioned at an x index, the react app does not render all the items but only the newly added item

-# never use index as key - ALWAYS USE UNIQUE KEY
+## never use index as key - ALWAYS USE UNIQUE KEY
 - it works but hinders optimization as it messes up the positioning system of react and leads to the rerendering of all the items

+# episode 5

-# never keep hardcoded strings or objects/arrays in the components
+## never keep hardcoded strings or objects/arrays in the components
 - make a seperate utils or public or common folder
 - utils - constants.js //to keep all the constants like CDN_URL, LOGO_URL
 - utils - mockData.js for the resList

-# exporting and importing of multiple items from a single file
+## exporting and importing of multiple items from a single file
 - export const CDN_URL
 - export const LOGO_URL
 OR